MichaelX-code/BrokerApp/README.md

 ## To-do

 - [x] Implement welcome screen
+- [x] Implement ability to add money to the fund during the game
 - [ ] Improve full statistic page: display earnings from each category
 - [ ] Implement end screen